Deep Learning-Based Estimation and Goodness-of-Fit for Large-Scale Confirmatory Item Factor Analysis

-We now analyze the approximate C2ST's power (i.e., the probability of correctly rejecting $H_0$ when $H_0$ is false) by proving the following theorem. \begin{theorem} Let $\alpha \in [0, 1]$ be the user-defined significance level (i.e., the probability of incorrectly rejecting $H_0$ when $H_0$ is true).
+We now analyze the C2ST-A's power (i.e., the probability of correctly rejecting $H_0$ when $H_0$ is false) by proving the following theorem. \begin{theorem} Let $\alpha \in [0, 1]$ be the user-defined significance level (i.e., the probability of incorrectly rejecting $H_0$ when $H_0$ is true).
 Suppose the null and alternative distributions of $\acc$ are given by equations~\ref{eq:3.5} and~\ref{eq:3.6}, respectively.
-Then the power of the approximate C2ST is approximately given by
+Then the power of the C2ST-A is approximately given by

-\end{theorem} Proof of Theorem~\ref{theorem:1} is given in Appendix \hyperref[appendix:A]{A} and follows the approach of \citet[][Theorem 1]{Lopez-Paz2017}. \begin{remark} The (approximate) power of the exact C2ST was derived by \citet[][Theorem 1]{Lopez-Paz2017} and can be alternately be derived by setting $\delta = 0$ in the power formula in Theorem~\ref{theorem:1}. \end{remark} Theorem~\ref{theorem:1} provides an important insight: maximizing the approximate C2ST's power involves trading off between maximizing the test set size $N_{\test}$ and choosing a classifier $f$ that maximizes the effect size $\varepsilon$ (equivalently, that maximizes the test set accuracy $\acc = 1/2 + \delta + \varepsilon$).
-To illustrate this trade-off, notice that while relatively inflexible classifiers (e.g., logistic regression) often obtain low test set accuracy because they cannot capture complex nonlinear relationships (i.e., they decrease $\varepsilon$), these classifiers only require small training data sets (i.e., they increase $N_{\test}$).
-Conversely, while flexible classifiers (e.g., NNs) may obtain high test set accuracy by capturing complex nonlinear relationships (i.e., they increase $\varepsilon$), these classifiers require large training data sets (i.e., they decrease $N_{\test}$). \citet{Lopez-Paz2017} note that this trade-off is analogous to the well known bias-variance trade-off in statistics and machine learning \citep[e.g.,][]{Yarkoni2017}.
-In this work, we empirically investigate this tradeoff by using two different classifiers (i.e., a $k$-nearest neighbors classifier and an NN classifier) that may require different training set sizes to obtain optimal test set accuracy.
-We also follow \citet{Jitkrittum2016} and \citet{Lopez-Paz2017} in setting $N_{\train} = N_{\test} = N$, which often achieves high power in practice and would achieve maximum power if $\mathbb{P}$ and $\hat{\mathbb{P}}$ differed only in means.
+\end{theorem} Proof of Theorem~\ref{theorem:1} is given in Appendix \hyperref[appendix:A]{A} and follows the approach of \textcite[][Theorem 1]{Lopez-Paz2017}. \begin{remark} The approximate power of the exact C2ST was derived by \textcite[][Theorem 1]{Lopez-Paz2017} and can be alternately be derived by setting $\delta = 0$ in the power formula in Theorem~\ref{theorem:1}. \end{remark} We follow \textcite{Jitkrittum2016} and \textcite{Lopez-Paz2017} in setting $N_{\train} = N_{\test} = N$, which often achieves high power in practice and would achieve maximum power if $\mathbb{P}$ and $\hat{\mathbb{P}}$ differed only in means.